aspose-html/aspose-html-reference-tutorials/html/english/java/advanced-usage/adjust-pdf-page-size/_index.md

 | Styles are missing | External CSS not loaded | Embed CSS inline or use `HTMLDocument.setBaseUrl()` to point to your stylesheet folder. |
 | Large HTML files cause OutOfMemoryError | Renderer loads whole document into memory | Process the document in chunks or increase JVM heap (`-Xmx`). |

+### Pro tip
+When working with high‑resolution images, set the DPI to 300 or higher to maintain crispness in the final PDF.

 ## Frequently Asked Questions

 **Q: What is Aspose.HTML for Java?**